nikeethr/data_engineering/projects/dash_poama_uplift/poama_app/deploy_instructions.md

 repo in which you can automate deployment based on a particular branch.
 But for our purpose we are just keeping it simple by doing a adhoc deployment.

+Note: you don't have to run deploy after the first `eb create`.
+It's only needed for subsequent updates (e.g. code changes).

 Run:

 ```sh